What is IPL

 A cold gel is applied to the area to be treated.
 Then, the smooth glass surface of the handpiece (the ‘chill tip’) is placed onto the gel about 1mm off the skin and the pulses of light are applied.
 You may feel a slight sting, like the snapping of a small elastic band.
 A mild warm tingling sensation may remain for 1 hour or more after the treatment where a cool pack or other cooling preparation may be used to provide relief.
 Most Orange County patients find they can apply make-up almost immediately after treatment.

 Can I Have Other Treatments If I Am Having IPL?

 This will depend on the type of treatment you are thinking of having and the overall results you wish to obtain.
-You will be advised during your consultation which combination of treatments will give you the best results.
-Often Orange County patients include other types of treatments along with IPL treatments to achieve the best overall results.
+You will be advised during your consultation which combination of treatments will give you ideal results.
+Often Orange County patients include other types of treatments along with IPL treatments to achieve the desirable overall results.